 FWU Life Austria classifies IT system risks, personnel risks and process risks as operational risks.
 This category also includes legal risks and the business interruption risk.
+Operational risk is a material risk for FWU Life Austria.

 Management processes are accompanied by an internal control system (see Section B.4) and by a process to identify and manage individual operational risks including claims management (see Section B.3.5).
 Concentration of functions on individual persons is avoided as far as possible or accompanied by measures to avoid conflicts of interest and head monopolies.